< Back to Search

-When you receive an Income Withholding for Support (IWO) from a child support enforcement agency, court, or other entity, begin income withholding and continue until you receive official notification to stop.
+When you receive an Income Withholding for Support (IWO) form from a child support agency, court, or other person, begin income withholding and continue until you receive official notification to stop.

 When you receive a National Medical Support Notice (NMSN), you must:

 - Determine whether any categories in the “Employer Response” section apply

 - Forward Part B to your Plan Administrator if the children are eligible for coverage

 - Notify the issuing agency if enrollment cannot be completed.

 - If you are asked to verify an employee’s employment status, wages, or benefits, you must provide timely information.

-- Federal law requires employers to remit payments to the State Disbursement Unit within seven (7) business days of withholding from an employee.
-State law may require your remittance sooner.
+- Federal law requires employers to remit payments to the State Disbursement Unit within seven business days of withholding from an employee.
+State law may require you to remit sooner.

-- Some states require that employers submit payments electronically.
+- All states (except South Carolina) accept electronic payments, and some require employers to submit payments electronically.